 Thirteen by Tom Hoyle

-There’s a crazy cult that believes all boys born at the exact start of a new millennium must die before the end of their thirteenth year.
+There’s a disturbing cult that believes all boys born at the exact start of a new millennium must die before the end of their thirteenth year.
 And Adam is in their sights.
 12 boys have perished so far.
 Can Adam outwit the cult before it’s too late?
 This dark and gripping thriller delves into adolescence, exploring themes of morality, loyalty, and the high stakes of teenage choices and consequences.

 Thriller